Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Results

 The plot demonstrates that for sufficiently large problems there is very little difference between the performance of the three hybridised solvers, namely HDG+GTMG+AMG, HDG+GTMG+GMG and HDG+AMG.
 To understand this, the total runtime for the simulations with refinement $r=7$ in Fig. \ref{fig:SolverComparisonAll} is broken down into the time spent in the solver for the Schur-complement system in Eq. \eqref{eqn:schur_system} and the combined time spent both in the fine-level smoother and residual calculation in Tab. \ref{tab:runtime_breakdown}.
 The results show that for high polynomial degrees the performance of the three solvers (GTMG+GMG, GTMG+AMG and AMG) differs by around $10\%$.
 This small variation in performance is readily explained by the fact that the solve time is dominated by the fine space smoother and residual calculation, which is the same for all methods.

-All solvers based on the hybridised DG discretisation are vastly superior to the native DG method with an approximate Schur complement preconditioner (DG+ApproxSchur).
+All solvers based on the hybridised DG discretisation perform significantly better the native DG method with an approximate Schur complement preconditioner (DG+ApproxSchur).
 At the highest considered polynomial degree ($p=5$) the speedup is approximately a factor of $3$.
 Fig. \ref{fig:results_theta_runtime} shows the runtimes achieved with the DG+ApproxSchur and HDG+GTMG+AMG method both for the linear system (L-Up, left) and the non-linear problem with spatially varying bathymetry (NL-LF, right).
 The relative speedup of the HDG+GTMG+AMG method is quantified in both cases in Fig. \ref{fig:results_theta_speedup}.
+As can be seen from Fig. \ref{fig:results_theta_runtime} the drop in speedup for higher refinements can be explained by the fact that the runtime of the DG+ApproxSchur decreases slightly more than expected as $r$ is increased from 7 to 8 for $p=3$ and from 6 to 7 for $p=5$.

 This speedup can be partly attributed to the larger number of GMRES iterations in the ``outer'' solve of the $(\phi,\vec{u})$ system for the DG+ApproxSchur solver and the relatively smaller number of Krylov-solver iterations required to solve the flux-system with the non-nested multigrid preconditioner for the HDG+GTMG+AMG method; in both cases the residual was reduced by a factor of $\epsilon=10^{-8}$.
 This number of iterations is shown for the linear L-Up problem (which uses a CG-solver for the symmetric positive definite flux system) in Tab. \ref{tab:nIterLinear} and for the non-linear NL-LF problem in Tab. \ref{tab:nIterNonlinear}.
-Compared to the native DG method, the hybridized DG solver requires significantly less iterations and is robust with respect to the polynomial degree $p$.
+Compared to the native DG method, the hybridised DG solver requires significantly fewer iterations and is robust with respect to the polynomial degree $p$.

 Another advantage of the HDG+GTMG+AMG solver, in particular for higher polynomial degree $p$, is that the flux system, whose solution dominates the runtime, has significantly fewer unknowns than the $(\phi,\vec{u})$-system which is solved by the DG+ApproxSchur solver.
 As discussed at the end of section \ref{sec:solver_configs_results}, the $(\phi,\vec{u})$ system is $p+2$ times larger than the flux-system for the linearised SWEs (L-Up).
 In the fully non-linear case (NL-LF) the relative size is only $\frac{1}{2}(p+2)$ since the Lax-Friedrich flux will result in two flux unknowns per facet.
 This partly explains the smaller speedup in this case.